clobrano/clobrano.github.io/_posts/blog/2019-10-01-guadec-a-month-after.md

 The 27th was the time for the [Vendor Themes](https://schedule.guadec.org/bofs/314) BoF, the one I was waiting for.

 There is no doubt that *theming* GTK application is a sensible topic.
-Some developers do not appreciate/want it[^3], but Neil McGovern, Executive Director of the GNOME Foundation, who organized and moderated the workshop, stated clearly that it is something that GNOME wants to support and in fact, the discussion, with some ups and downs, went really well!
+Some developers do not appreciate/want it[^3], but Neil McGovern, Executive Director of the GNOME Foundation, who organized and moderated the workshop, stated clearly that it is something that GNOME wants to support, and in fact the discussion, with some ups and downs, went really well! 🎉

 We agreed to start with a subset of features, differentiating between three main areas: